kazurayam/ReactInputField/README.md

   Serving HTML report at http://localhost:9323.
 Press Ctrl+C to quit.
 ```

-I ran a command `npx playwright show-report`, which opend a new browser window.
-In their I saw the following test report.
+I ran a command `npx playwright show-report`, which opend a new browser window where I saw the following test report.

 ![PlaywrightTestReport](https://kazurayam.github.io/ReactInputField/images/PlaywrightTestReport.png)